-- be a U.S. citizen or eligible non-citizen; - be registered with Selective Service, if required; - be admitted into an eligible program of study and be working toward a certificate or degree; - be making satisfactory academic progress; - not owe a refund on a federal grant or be in default on a federal education loan; - show demonstrated financial need by completing the FAFSA; and - have a high school diploma or GED; and cannot be enrolled in elementary/high school and college at the same time.
+- be a U.S. citizen or eligible non-citizen; - be registered with Selective Service, if required; - be admitted into an eligible program of study; - be making satisfactory academic progress; - not owe a refund on a federal grant or be in default on a federal education loan; - show demonstrated financial need by completing the FAFSA; and - have a high school diploma or GED.